 Smaller fans prevent excess heated/cooled indoor air from being lost during printing.
 However, when the enclosure is opened, the small fan is not able to extract the fumes to the extent that a tube-axial (inline) fan could.

 Installing ventilation should always be the primary focus, with filtration acting as a secondary defense.
-In the event that ventilation is not possible then fume extractors can be utilized so long as they are maintained and the filters replaced regularly.
+In the event that ventilation is not possible then fume extractors can be utilized so long as they are maintained and the filter media is replaced regularly.

 For resin printers, even if ventilation is installed, you may feel more comfortable with the extra layer of defense provided by a fume extractor or air cleaner.

-For FDM printers, installing filtration is often a necessity since the vast majority of filaments are temperature sensitive and their enclosures are not vented.
+For FDM printers, installing filtration is often a necessity since the vast majority of filaments are temperature sensitive and their enclosures will not be vented.

 The efficient removal of VOCs will require a bed of activated carbon granules or pellets.
 Impregnated foam is not recommended since it is not as efficient nor as long-lasting as granules.